-- 4 cups (480 grams) 100% pure cane confectioners’ sugar, such as C&H® or Domino®, spooned into cup and leveled off, sifting not necessary
+- 4 cups (480 g) 100% pure cane confectioners’ sugar, spooned into cup and leveled off, sifting not necessary

 - ½ cup (120 ml) boiling water

-- 1 cup (192 grams) organic palm shortening, such as Spectrum®, at room temperature
+- 1 cup (192 g) organic palm shortening, such as Spectrum®, at room temperature

 - Using an electric stand mixer fitted with paddle attachment, place confectioners’ sugar into work bowl.
 Carefully pour boiling water over confectioners’ sugar in a steady stream with mixer on low speed (stir).